MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **EVF RECEIVED**
 Updated dialog and do loop to be standardized (out of order, edit boxes larger than needed, changed order of elements in dialog), updated case note to include new variables from dialog, auto checked the TIKL checkbox and added logic for the checkbox to warn the user to uncheck it if no additional information is needed.
 Updated case note to reflect all changes, and made some of the case note fields populate only when additional information is needed. *Completed by Mel Fox (@MelissaFox-Stearns Stearns County) and Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2437.*

+**EXPEDITED DETERMINATION**
+Fixed issue where the ABAWD explanation information does not carry over to case note.
+Also the reason for the expedited delay will case note whether or not the application is greater than 7 days or not. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2553.*

 **EXPEDITED SCREENING**
 Script is now prepared for changes to shelter deduction standards effective 10/1/16 *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2464.*